-If decorating early for the holidays is wrong, we don’t want to be right
+If putting up Christmas decorations early is wrong, we don’t want to be right

 There are two types of people in this world — the ones who can’t wait to drape every square inch of our homes in holiday cheer and the stick-in-the-muds.
 If you aren’t playing Christmas music come July, we can’t be friends.
 And it turns out doing so can make those of us who decorate early feel happier and more connected to our happy childhood memories.